Transparency

 Financial Relationships

-When visitors to Broadband Map click links, Broadband Map sometimes receives compensation.
-Companies that have referral links on Broadband Map are listed below.
+When visitors to Broadband Map click links or call listed phone numbers, Broadband Map sometimes receives compensation.
+Companies that have referral links on Broadband Map or phone numbers listed for the purpose of generating sales are listed below.

 - AT&T